-Using raw materials that are sourced ethically from Kenya, we ensure each piece is traceable, from design to delivery.
+We choose raw materials that can be ethically sourced, re-used and recycled.
+We ensure each piece is traceable, from design to delivery.

-Brass is an alloy composed of copper and zinc.
+Brass is a versatile binary alloy composed of copper and zinc.
 It is both a practical and precious metal, and makes for an ethical alternative to gold.

-All of our brass is recycled, poured and hammered by hand.
-It’s nickel, lead and cadmium free – we make sure contaminants are removed in the recycling and purification process.
+All the brass is free of nickel, lead and cadmium – we make sure contaminants are removed in the recycling and purification process.

-We use surplus dead-stock leather in our pendants and trinket trays.
+We use surplus dead-stock leather in our beaded pendants and trinket trays.

-Our glass seed beads are selected for their quality and complete recyclability.
+The glass seed beads used in our jewellery are selected for their quality and complete re-usability.

-We use recycled fibres from flour and rice sacks as thread for our beading.
+We use recycled fibres from plastic flour and rice sacks as thread for our beading.